HackTricks-wiki/hacktricks/physical-attacks/escaping-from-gui-applications/README.md

 ## Gestures and bottoms

-### Swipe up with four (or five) fingers / Double-tap Home button

-To view the multitask view and change App
+* Swipe up with four (or five) fingers / Double-tap Home button: To view the multitask view and change App

-### Swipe one way or another with four or five fingers

-In order to change to the next/last App
+* Swipe one way or another with four or five fingers: In order to change to the next/last App

-### Pinch the screen with five fingers / Touch Home button / Swipe up with 1 finger from the bottom of the screen in a quick motion to the up

-To access Home
+* Pinch the screen with five fingers / Touch Home button / Swipe up with 1 finger from the bottom of the screen in a quick motion to the up: To access Home

-### Swipe one finger from the bottom of the screen just 1-2 inches (slow)

-The dock will appear
+* Swipe one finger from the bottom of the screen just 1-2 inches (slow): The dock will appear

-### Swipe down from the top of the display with 1 finger

-To view your notifications
+* Swipe down from the top of the display with 1 finger: To view your notifications

-### Swipe down with 1 finger the top-right corner of the screen

-To see iPad Pro's control centre
+* Swipe down with 1 finger the top-right corner of the screen: To see iPad Pro's control centre

-### Swipe 1 finger from the left of the screen 1-2 inches

-To see Today view
+* Swipe 1 finger from the left of the screen 1-2 inches: To see Today view

-### Swipe fast 1 finger from the centre of the screen to the right or left

-To change to next/last App
+* Swipe fast 1 finger from the centre of the screen to the right or left: To change to next/last App

-### Press and hold the On/**Off**/Sleep button at the upper-right corner of the **iPad +** Move the Slide to **power off** slider all the way to the right,

-To power off
+* Press and hold the On/**Off**/Sleep button at the upper-right corner of the **iPad +** Move the Slide to **power off** slider all the way to the right: To power off

-### Press the  On/**Off**/Sleep button at the upper-right corner of the **iPad and the Home button for a few second**

-To force a hard power off
+* Press the  On/**Off**/Sleep button at the upper-right corner of the **iPad and the Home button for a few second**: To force a hard power off

-### Press the  On/**Off**/Sleep button at the upper-right corner of the **iPad and the Home button quickly**

-To take a screenshot that will pop up in the lower left of the display.
+* Press the  On/**Off**/Sleep button at the upper-right corner of the **iPad and the Home button quickly**: To take a screenshot that will pop up in the lower left of the display.
 Press both buttons at the same time very briefly as if you hold them a few seconds a hard power off will be performed.

 ## Shortcuts